m-riley04/EECS-510-Final-Project/machines/README.md

 ```

 ### Line 2: Symbols
-a space-seperated list of symbols
+a space-separated list of symbols

 > NOTE: Lambda (~) does not *need* to be specified, but can be.